Skip to main content

 Cambridge International A Level courses and exams

 Cambridge International A Level is typically a two-year course in high school with 360 teaching hours.
 The courses and exams equate to two semesters of undergraduate level courses, equivalent to 6-8 college credits for a passing grade of E or higher.
-Most Cambridge International US high schools offer one or two A Level courses, although some offer a wider range depending on their capacity.
+Most Cambridge US high schools offer one or two A Level courses, although some offer a wider range depending on their capacity.

 A Level grades compared to US letter grades